SAILING INSTRUCTIONS

 Extra care should be paid during starts, close quarters situations and during nighttime.

-Engines may also be used in order to assist a person or another boat in distress or in
+Engines may also be used to assist a person or boat in distress.
+Immediately after rendering

-Participating boats must be equipped with fixed statutory navigation lights in accordance
+All participating boats must be equipped with fixed statutory navigation lights in accordance with

 Vessels failing to display navigations lights in accordance with COLREGS will be disqualified.

-Participants whose lights fail during the race must immediately withdraw from the race
+Participants whose lights fail during the regatta must immediately withdraw from the regatta

 notifying the Safety Committee on +45/30690951 or +45/30894783.